OverCrave/bukkit-morpheus/README.md

   not-enough-args: "&4Not enough arguments"
 ```

-# Permissions
+# Permissions:

-* `morpheus.control`  &mdash; players having this permission can temporary turn off the plugin in an emergency situation.
+* `morpheus.control`  &mdash; players having this permission can temporary turn off the plugin in an emergency situation,
+* `morpheus.*` &mdash; the shorter way to write `morpheus.control`.

-# Credits to
+# Credits to:

 * [Commander Tvis](https://github.com/CommanderTvis),
 * [Mdashl](https://github.com/Mdashl),